Sharif-SLPL/Sharif-MGTD/README.md

 ## Citation

-If you find this work useful for your research, please consider citing the paper:
+If you find this work valuable for your research, please consider citing the relevant paper or source for the transformer model used.

-[Author(s), "Title of the Paper," Proceedings of Semeval 2024 - Task 8, Year.]

 ## License